inductiva/task-runner/launchers/aws/README.md

 ### Recommendations

 1. As a best practice, avoid using long-term/permanent credentials like access keys.
 Instead, use alternatives such as a user in IAM Identity Center, which provide short-term/temporary credentials (see [Authentication Method 2](#authentication-method-2-iam-identity-center--single-sign-on-sso)).
-2. Instead of using a root account, create an IAM user with an access key and apply least privilege permissions for that user.
+2. If you still wish to use this method improve the security by creating an IAM user with an access key and apply least privilege permissions for that user, instead of using a root account.

 ### Next steps
 To launch a Machine Group with the Inductiva Task Runner with this method go [here](#authentication-method-1-access-and-secret-key-credentials).